Donald Yamamoto: U.S.-Ethiopian relations

 Yamamoto met with Ethiopian Prime Minister Meles Zenawi on April 22, 2006, to discuss the ongoing process of democratization in Ethiopia and the Ethio-Eritrea boundary dispute.
 Both leaders were positive about the outcome of the meeting.
 In 2010, Yamamoto stated that the 2006 Ethiopian invasion of Somalia had been a mistake and "not a really good idea".
-In 2021 a widely circulated video showed Yamamato consulting with a TPLF representative on TPLF's military operation to overthrow the Ethiopian government.
+In 2021 a widely circulated video showed Yamamoto consulting with a TPLF representative on TPLF's military operation to overthrow the Ethiopian government.

 Assistant secretary of state

-Yamamoto became acting assistant secretary of state for african affairs on March 30, 2013, replacing Johnnie Carson.
+Yamamoto became acting Assistant Secretary of State for African Affairs on March 30, 2013, replacing Johnnie Carson.

 U.S. ambassador to Somalia

 On 14 July 2018, President Donald Trump nominated Donald Yamamoto as the United States ambassador to Somalia.
 Yamamoto was subsequently confirmed for the position on 19 October 2018.
 While the US Mission to Somalia is based on the grounds of the US Embassy in Nairobi, Kenya, a permanent diplomatic mission was established in Mogadishu in December 2018.